Vision surgery for presbyopia

 (The only difference between RLE and cataract surgery is that refractive lens exchange is performed before the natural lens of the eye becomes clouded with a cataract.
 Although refractive lens exchange is not FDA-approved specifically for presbyopia correction, it may be available "off label" for qualified candidates.
 Ask your eye surgeon for details.)

-The first step in finding the best solution to presbyopia for your needs — including surgery for presbyopia — is to have a consultation with your eye doctor following a comprehensive eye exam.
+The first step in finding the ideal solution to presbyopia for your needs — including surgery for presbyopia — is to have a consultation with your eye doctor following a comprehensive eye exam.

 Your doctor can help you choose what makes the most sense for you based on important factors including your age, eye health and your daily visual needs.